 A big part of our perceived reality is based on how we grew up, who we were surrounded with, and what they said to us.
 And since we’re all fairly crazy of course we hold onto the negative stuff they said.

 So here you are, an adult, and you still refuse to wear a dress because of that one time your uncle who lived with you while he was between jobs (because he was evicted from his apartment after getting into a fist fight with his neighbor) told you that you had chunky ankles.
 “If I wear a dress everyone will be looking at my fat, ugly ankles.”

 Or the sister who had a scholarship yet dropped out of school and laughed at you when you told her about your dream of becoming a veterinarian.
 In addition, she would remind you about the time when that dog chased you when you were five and you peed your pants.
 So you ditched your dream and went into statistics instead.
-“My sister is right; Everyone would laugh at me if they ever found out that I want to be a veterinarian and I can be scared of dogs.”
+“My sister is right; Everyone will laugh at me if they ever found out that I want to be a veterinarian and I can be scared of dogs.”